 Finding Your Niche

 In a functional family everyone has a role to play, and the same is true in our All Souls Church family.
 Some roles (chores?) have to be done every week, and newcomers are always welcome to join in the fun.
+See the form at the bottom of this page.

 Helping with Coffee Hour, during set up before Church, taking the food out as the service ends, and cleaning up afterwards is always a great place to start.
 Contributions of food are always welcome, from things like cookies and crackers which can be stored until needed, or fresh fruit and home baking, cheeses, hummus, veggies and so on which will disappear quickly.